 The Memphis Zoo is huge, so plan on it being an all-day experience.
 With several restaurants filled with good food, a small playground, and a splash pad, there are plenty of areas for young families to take breaks.
 If you’re a member of your local AZA-accredited zoo, show your membership card for a discount on admission.

 The Memphis International Airport offers nonstop flights from Los Angeles on Delta and Allegiant Air.
 For a truly unique experience, travel to Memphis via The City of New Orleans, an Amtrak route that stretches from Chicago to New Orleans.

 When you’re ready to go, use this interactive tool to find the best deals on flights through CheapOAir!

 Where to Eat

 Walking around downtown Memphis, we stumbled across local pizza place Aldo and enjoyed a couple of yummy slices while watching the streetcars go by.
 A Memphis foodie friend suggested we try Railgarten and Loflin Yard for trendy, modern restaurants with spacious outdoor seating.
-Another Memphis friend recommended the original Central BBQ on -- what else? -- Central Avenue for some classic Memphis barbeque.
-And Blues City Cafe on Beale Street is a good spot for families during the daytime hours.
+Another Memphis friend recommended the original Central BBQ on — what else? — Central Avenue for some classic Memphis barbeque.
+And Blues City Cafe on Beale Street is the perfect place for families during the daytime hours.

 Where to Stay